-Given that you want to tell your audience all about the products, it can be tempting to include streams of information.
+Since you want to tell your audience about the products, it can be tempting to include information streams.
 In truth, this can overawe them.
 As is shown on the Beats By Dre landing pages, feeding a little information is often the best approach.

-Keep landing pages simple because most users will read the headlines and CTAs while only a small percentage read the details.
+Keep landing pages simple because most users will read the headlines and CTAs, while only a small percentage will read the details.
 You wouldn’t bombard users with information overload on a TV advert, so why would you ever do the same online?